easonlai/decision-tree-sample/README.md

 Update version 1.1

 Two approach to visualize Decision Tree in Notebook & Azure Databricks Notebook.
-* Using Scikit model dot export and covert dot to png approach
+* Using Scikit model dot export and covert dot to png approach with Graphviz
 * Using Matplotlib to visualize decision tree and export to png approach

 Contents